 It can take some trial-and-error, but once you have the hang of it, IF formulas will become your new Excel best friend.

 11. Use dollar signs to keep one cell's formula the same regardless of where it moves.

 Have you ever seen a dollar sign in an Excel formula?
 When used in a formula, it isn't representing an American dollar; instead, it makes sure that the exact column and row are held the same even if you copy the same formula in adjacent rows.

-You see, a cell reference -- when you refer to cell A5 from cell C5, for example -- is relative by default.
+You see, a cell reference — when you refer to cell A5 from cell C5, for example — is relative by default.
 In that case, you're actually referring to a cell that's five columns to the left (C minus A) and in the same row (5).
 This is called a relative formula.
 When you copy a relative formula from one cell to another, it'll adjust the values in the formula based on where it's moved.
-But sometimes, we want those values to stay the same no matter whether they're moved around or not -- and we can do that by making the formula in the cell into what's called an absolute formula.
+But sometimes, we want those values to stay the same no matter whether they're moved around or not — and we can do that by turning the formula into an absolute formula.

 To change the relative formula (=A5+C5) into an absolute formula, we'd precede the row and column values by dollar signs, like this: (=$A$5+$C$5).
 (Learn more on Microsoft Office's support page here.)